 Between 35 and 40% of women over 40 experience urinary leaks.
 70% of pregnant women have episodes of leakage during pregnancy, especially in the third trimester.
 Half of women who deliver vaginally have mild incontinence in the 3 months following childbirth.
 But only 30% of affected women see a doctor within the first year.

-These numbers show two things: it is very common, but it is also widely undertreated.
+These numbers tell us two things: urinary leakage is very common, but it is also widely undertreated.
 Many women believe they have to live with it.
 They do not.

 The 4 types of urinary incontinence in women

 Not all incontinence is the same.
 Identifying your exact type is the key to finding the right solution.
-Let us go through it in detail.
+Here is a detailed breakdown of each one.

 Stress incontinence: the most common in women

 This is by far the most common type.
-You leak when you do a physical effort that increases pressure in your abdomen: coughing, sneezing, laughing, lifting something heavy, running, jumping.
+You leak when you do something that increases pressure in your abdomen: coughing, sneezing, laughing, lifting something heavy, running, or jumping.
 Stress incontinence represents about 50% of female incontinence cases.

 Why does it happen?
-Your pelvic floor muscles and your urethral sphincter are no longer toned enough to hold urine back when pressure rises suddenly.
-It is often linked to a difficult delivery (especially with forceps or a baby over 8.8 lbs), a multiple pregnancy, menopause, excess weight, or very intense sports practice.
+Your pelvic floor muscles and urethral sphincter are no longer toned enough to hold urine back when pressure rises suddenly.
+This is often linked to a difficult delivery (especially with forceps or a baby over 8.8 lbs), a multiple pregnancy, menopause, excess weight, or very intense athletic training.

 What does it look like in real life?
-You lose a few drops to a few milliliters of urine, only during effort.
+You lose a few drops to a few milliliters of urine, only during physical effort.
 There is no sudden urge beforehand.
-It is often worse at the end of the day or when your bladder is full.
+Symptoms are often worse at the end of the day or when your bladder is full.

-Solutions that work: pelvic floor rehab works in 70% of cases for this type.
-Losing weight if you are overweight also helps a lot.
-And while you are waiting for rehab results, wearing women’s incontinence underwear allows you to live normally without stress.
+Solutions that work: pelvic floor rehab is effective in 70% of cases for this type.
+Losing weight if you are overweight also helps significantly.
+And while you are waiting for rehab results, wearing women's incontinence underwear allows you to live normally without stress.

 Urgency incontinence (urge incontinence)

-This is different.
-You feel a sudden, unstoppable urge to urinate.
-Like, right now.
-If you cannot get to a restroom immediately, you leak.
-This represents about 20% of cases.
+This type is different.
+You feel a sudden, unstoppable urge to urinate — right now.
+If you cannot get to a bathroom immediately, you leak.
+Urge incontinence represents about 20% of cases.

 What does it look like?
-The urge is urgent and hard to control.
+The urge is intense and hard to control.
 Leaks are often larger (about 1.7 to 6.8 fl oz).
-You need to urinate very often during the day (more than 8 times), and you wake up several times at night.
+You may need to urinate more than 8 times during the day and wake up several times at night.

 Solutions that work: bladder training helps you regain control.
 Medication may be prescribed in some cases.
 For heavier leaks, ultra-absorbent underwear like what Orykas offers (up to 10 fl oz of absorption) keeps you fully protected, day and night.